 Acceptance is based on complete and timely submission of application materials.
-We only accept one application per institution.
-Applications should be submitted by the Medical Student Interest Group Leader and the application period is from May to July of each year.
+We only accept one application per institution and applications should be submitted by the Medical Student Interest Group Leader.

 For questions, please email ASCO Professional Development staff.